Arrays

 - method returns last returned value from callback function. for empty array returns initialValue, if initialValue is missed - error

-- initialValue - initial value. if not passed, callback call for the first element is omitted. accumulator for the second element is array's first element
+- initialValue - if not passed, callback call for the first element is omitted. accumulator for the second element is array's first element

 const recordsGroupedByDate = records.reduce((acc, record) => {